m13253/libWinTF8/Readme.md

 ## Demo

-A simple `cat` program, supporting UTF-8 filename and Unicode output.
+The following is a simple `cat` program, supporting UTF-8 filename and Unicode output.

 ```c++
 #include <iostream>